pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Commands:
       export       Export the current connection.
-      show         Show a WBEM connection definition or the current connection. delete       Delete a WBEM connection definition.
+      show         Show a connection definition.
+      delete       Delete a connection definition.
-      select       Select a WBEM connection definition as current or default. test         Test the current connection with a predefined WBEM request. save         Save the current connection parameters to a named connection. list         List the WBEM connection definitions.
+      select       Select a connection definition as current or default. test         Test the current connection with a predefined WBEM request. save         Save the current connection parameters to a named connection definition. list         List the connection definitions.
-      set-default  Set a connection as the default connection.
+      set-default  Set a connection definition as the default connection.

 .. _`pywbemcli connection delete --help`: